jan-dh/md-blog/src/pages/sketch-tailwind/index.md

 intro: "A plugin that tries to bridge the gap between designs and code.
 Sketch Tailwind lets you export aspects of a design made in Sketch to javascript files that are ready to use with Tailwind CSS."
 ---

 For those who don't know [Tailwind CSS](https://tailwindcss.com), it is a utility-first CSS framework for rapidly building custom user interfaces.
-It's developed and maintained by [Adam Wathan](https://twitter.com/adamwathan) and since it's original release it's become my go-to framework for utility-first css.
-Adam goes in depth in to the philopshy behind the framework in a very interesting blogpost: [CSS Utility Classes and "Separation of Concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/).
+It's developed and maintained by [Adam Wathan](https://twitter.com/adamwathan) and since its original release it has bc my go-to framework for utility-first css.
+Adam goes in depth in to the philopshy behind the framework in a very interesting [blogpost](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/): CSS Utility Classes and "Separation of Concerns".
 If you haven't read that post, make sure to give it a read.

 [Sketch](https://www.sketchapp.com/) on the other hand is a design tool, available on Mac, that has become quiet popular for designing website or web applications.
 It's vector based, very intuitive to use and it's fast.

 ## Mind the gap
 Working with both of these tools, I was looking for a way to bridge the gap between them.
 What does that mean?
 I didn't want to manually copy data from Sketch files to my Tailwind configuration file.
-Working on big projects, there are always colors you forget to take copy or font sizes you overlook.
-By automating the export to Tailwind CSS my design and my css stays in sync and chances of overlooking certain for example colors are greatly reduced.
+Working on big projects, there are always colors you forget to copy or font sizes you overlook.
+By automating the export to Tailwind CSS my design and my css stays in sync and chances of overlooking certainm colors for example are greatly reduced.

 ## Designing for code
 Tailwind at it's core works with a `tailwind.js` configuration file.
 In this file you define the properties of your design you will be using in your project: